huynguyen2412/CS696-MultiplatformMobileDev/Renta/README.md

 + Open another terminal and run program: yarn android

 Know issues:
-Chat Message feature didn't work.
-Two users can't send text message between them.
-However, they can view who messaged them by clicking on "Message" icon on top right of the home screen.
++ I didn't handle unmount useEffect on some components.
+It might cause memory leak at sometimes.
++ Two users can send text message for each other but the feature is not fully tested.

-The app will take a little time to load since I used 3rd library for UI components.
++ The app will take a little time to load since I used 3rd library for UI components.